 Save yourself the grief and get a Spigen Style Ring.
 Slap it on the back of your phone or case, slide your finger(s) in, and then not only can you kickstand it up to watch videos, or hang it in your car or kitchen, but you can keep from dropping it no matter how excited you are while playing Pokémon Go.

-Phones were designed to last for hours.
-But that was in the days where email and web surfing were the norm.
-Now, apps like Pokémon Go keep the screen lit, GPS pinging, and data transferring for minutes or hours at a time.
-And that can drain your phone fast.
+Even with the best battery life a smartphone can offer, apps like Pokémon Go keep the screen lit, GPS pinging, and data transferring for minutes or hours at a time, and that can drain your phone fast.

-If you don't want to run out of juice while you're tracking down that Unown or taking down that Gym full of Blissey, you'll want a battery case.
-If you have an iPhone 6, 6s, or 7, Apple's Smart Battery Case is one of the most efficient you can get.
-If you have an Android phone, here are some of our favorites for GS8, GS7, and Pixel.
+If you don't want to run out of juice while you're tracking down that Unown or taking down the latest Raids, you'll want a battery case.
+If you have an iPhone Apple's Smart Battery Case is one of the most efficient you can get.
+If you have an Android phone, here are some of our favorites for the Galaxy S20 and the Pixel 4

 Battery cases are intentionally kept slim and light but that means they can't really add too much charge.
 To get more — a lot more — you'll need a battery pack.
 You'll need to carry it separately, which means more space and weight in your bag or pocket, but in this case you get what you carry.